National Mussel Watch Program

 NOAA’s National Mussel Watch Program monitors the status and spatial and temporal trends of chemical contaminants and biological stressors in the nation’s coastal waters.
 The Mussel Watch Program is the longest running continuous contaminant-monitoring program of its kind in the United States.
 The program utilizes a sentinel-based approach to monitoring by collecting and analyzing sediment and bivalves (oysters and mussels) as surrogates for water pollution and bioaccumulation from a network of sites across the U.S. and territories.

 Since its inception in 1986, the National Mussel Watch Program has grown and evolved.
-We currently sample sediment and bivalves from a network of nearly 500 sites along Atlantic and Pacific coasts, the Gulf of Mexico, Alaska, Hawaii, and Puerto Rico on a 5-year rotating regional schedule.
+We currently sample sediment and bivalves from a network of more than 400 sites along the Atlantic and Pacific coasts, the Gulf of Mexico, Alaska, Hawaii, and Puerto Rico on a 5-year rotating regional schedule.
 This regional approach allows the program to increase interaction with local stakeholders to support more specific data needs to help fill local data gaps.
 Through these adaptive changes and leveraging of regional partnerships, the program has increased its scientific relevance and reputation, and has evolved to include the assessment of nearly 600 chemical contaminants, including metals, legacy organic compounds, and contaminants of emerging concern (CECs).

 Data